Masod/blackbox-projects/README.md

-# Masod Samadi – Projects Overview
+# Masod – Projects Overview

 Welcome to my digital workshop — a space where performance, privacy, and purpose drive everything I build.